-BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION AB 509 Frazier Amended April 20, 2017 Senate Committee on Rules Existing Law: The California Tire Recycling Act requires, until January 1, 2024, a person who purchases a new tire to pay a California tire fee of \$1.75 per tire, for deposit in the California Tire Recycling Management Fund, for expenditure by CalRecycle upon appropriation by the Legislature, to fund the waste tire program and for other purposes, including to pay for the costs associated with a waste tire and used tire hauler program and manifest system, as provided.
+BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION AB 509 Frazier Amended June 22, 2017 Senate Committee on Appropriations Existing Law: The California Tire Recycling Act requires, until January 1, 2024, a person who purchases a new tire to pay a California tire fee of \$1.75 per tire, for deposit in the California Tire Recycling Management Fund, for expenditure by CalRecycle upon appropriation by the Legislature, to fund the waste tire program and for other purposes, including to pay for the costs associated with a waste tire and used tire hauler program and manifest system, as provided.
 After January 1, 2024, existing law reduces the tire fee to \$0.75 per tire.
 Under the act, until June 30, 2019, the Rubberized Pavement Market Development Act provides for the award of grants to certain public agency projects that use rubberized asphalt concrete.
-Existing law declares the intent of the Legislature to reduce the landfill disposal and stockpilling of used whole tires by 25% within 4 years of full implementation of a statewide tire recycling program.
+Existing law declares the intent of the Legislature to reduce the landfill disposal and stockpiling of used whole tires by 25% within 4 years of full implementation of a statewide tire recycling program.
 Proposed Law: This bill would require, until January 1, 2024, a waste tire generator that is a retail seller of new tires to end user purchasers to pay a California tire regulatory fee and to remit that fee to the state on a quarterly schedule for deposit in the California Tire Recycling Management Fund.
 The bill would require CalRecycle to establish the California tire regulatory fee in an amount that does not exceed \$1 per new tire sold.
 Additionally, this bill would repeal the Rubberized Pavement Market Development Act and instead enact the Tire Recycling Incentive Program Act.
-The bill would require CalRecycle to establish this incentive program to make payments to entities that purchase waste tire material for incorporation in a product for sale to end users and by, January 1, 2019, hold a public workshop to develop a plan for the program.
-Additionally, this bill would declare that it is the policy goal of the state that not less than 75% of solid waste tires generated be source reduced or recycled in the state by the year 2020. opposition sent to Assembly Committee on Appropriations AB 514 Salas Amended April 17, 2017 Senate Committee on Environmental Quality Existing Law: The Medical Waste Management Act, provides that transporting, storing, treating, disposing, or causing the treatment or disposal of medical waste in a manner not authorized by permit or registration, or by the act, is a crime, except as specified.
-For purposes of the act, the term "pharmaceutical" is defined to mean a prescription or over-the-counter human or veterinary drug, including, but not limited to, a drug defined in the Federal Food, Drug, and Cosmetic Act, but does not include a pharmaceutical regulated pursuant to the federal Resource Conservation and Recovery Act of 1976 or the Radiation Control Law.
-Proposed Law: This bill would additionally except from the definition of "pharmaceutical" herbal-based remedies, homeopathic drugs, remedies, and any other product with a National Drug Code identifying the product as "homeopathic", and cosmetics, soap, shampoo, sunscreen, toothpaste, lip balm, antiperspirant, and saline products.
+The bill would require CalRecycle to establish this incentive program to make payments to entities that purchase fire products that are processed in the state for in corporation in products for sale to end users and by, January 1, 2019, hold a public workshop to develop a plan for the program.
+Additionally, this bill would require CalRecycle to expend at least \$30M for the program and declare that it is the policy goal of the state that not less than 75% of solid waste tires generated be source opposition sent to Senate Committee on Appropriations on, August 17,